minos-computing/minos-computing.github.io/tutorials/ppopp23/nvdla/code/Readme.md

 Again this a wrapper script which appropriately sets the POCL environment variables to use the NVDLA emulators.

 The test reads in all the pgm image files in the mnist folder and then performs synchronous inferences for two digits (chosen at random)  followed by asynchronous inferences for two additional digits (also chosen at random).
 Sometimes the same digit is chosen more than once, rerunning the test should produce different digits.
 The model itself does not have perfect accuracy (for example it mis identifies the provided 0 image as a 5).
 Given we are using two NVDLA instances in this example, one would expect the execution time of the asynchronous test to be half that of the synchronous test (i.e. each instance is performing an instance simultaneously), but due to the docker+QEMU architecture execution appears to be serialized.

+## LICENCSE
+This code provided in this tutorial is licensed under the BSD License - see the [LICENSE](LICENSE) file for details.